-Healthcare providers who are in the Premera network are familiar with the process for getting preapproval.
-They can contact Premera on your behalf.
+Healthcare providers who are in the Premera network are familiar with the process for getting preapproval and they can contact Premera on your behalf.
 (The term they might use is prior authorization.)
 In-network doctors have all of the medical information needed to ask that your medical service be reviewed and approved for coverage.
 Always ask your healthcare provider about requesting preapproval before you schedule a service or procedure.

 If your doctor provides a service that requires preapproval without requesting one, you may have to pay part or all of the cost, above your usual cost shares.
 For complete information about your plan's medical benefits and preapproval requirements, sign in and access your benefit booklet.

 To avoid extra costs, always ask your healthcare provider to request preapproval before you have a planned medical service.